 Not an Ambivert?
 Here’s How to Balance Your Introversion and Extroversion

 After looking at those signs, you may feel the ambivert label doesn’t really fit you.
+You may even fall more into the introverted extrovert category.
 However, if you do want to become more balanced between your introverted and extroverted traits, the following tips may help.

 - Be more consistent in scheduling times to be with your friends.

 - Schedule enough alone time to recharge.